matteoferla/Snippets-for-ColabFold/README.md

 ### AnalyseA3M

-Don't blindly blame your MSA, Analyse what is in a a3m.
+Don't blindly blame your MSA, Analyse what is in a a3m!
 [AnalyseA3M](analyse_a3m.py).
-This fetches Uniprot details of the entries and returns a pandas DataFrame for easy analysis.
+This fetches **Uniprot** details of the entries and returns a pandas DataFrame for easy analysis (Colabfold-MMSeqs2 runs on Uniprot).

 ```python
 from IPython.display import display